T4shf33n/Undecimus/README.md

 * Cydia supports iPhone X screen size
 * Official Cydia Substrate for tweak injection
 * Much faster and more stable ldrestart
-* Changes to Cydia were made with permission from Saurik
+* Changes to Cydia made with permission from Saurik
 * Option to skip loading daemons
 * Option to dump APTicket
 * Option to refresh icon cache